atanko123/Scripts/README.md

 ```

 A browser will open.
 Log in to your Google account if needed, then the file will download automatically.

-### API-based Method

-Run the APIick "Create Credentials" > "OAuth client ID"
-   - Select "Desktop app" as the application type
-   - Give it a name (e.g., "Drive Downloader")
-   - Click "Create"
-5. Download the credentials file:
-   - Click the download button next to your newly created OAuth client
-   - Save the file as `credentials.json` in the same directory as `main.py`

 ## Usage